Azizadx/promptlytech-rag-hub/README.md

 # Overview

-Welcome to PromptlyTech's RAG Hub!
-The PromptlyTech RAG
-PromptlyTech RAG (Recision RAG) is your go-to repository for developing enterprise-level RAG (Prompt Tuning) systems.
-This GitHub project aims to advance the field of prompt engineering, with a focus on Language Models (LLMs) such as GPT-3.5 and GPT-4.
+PromptlyTech RAG (Precision RAG) is a comprehensive resource for building enterprise-scale RAG (Prompt Tuning) systems.
+This GitHub project aims to push the boundaries of prompt engineering, particularly for Language Models (LLMs) such as GPT-3.5 and GPT-4.

 The mission at PromptlyTech is to make AI-powered solutions more accessible, efficient, and effective for a variety of industries.